 This study sheds some light on the variable contribution of different atmospheric processes to the development of Mediterranean cyclones.
-In this regard, PV, and more precisely PV tracers, is a perfectly adequate method to translate processes into cyclone dynamics.
-However, PV is a complex variable and several methodological challenges are met when it is used for such analyses.
-Consequently, future work could use improved implementations of piecewise PV inversion that are more consistent with the primitive equations of the model and adequate for fine scale grids (e.g. Decker, 2010).
-In addition, other case studies that are mainly driven by $q{mo}$ should be investigated.
+In this regard, the use of PV, or more precisely PV tracers, is a perfectly adequate method to translate processes into cyclone dynamics.
+However, PV is a complex variable, and several methodological challenges are met when it is used for such analyses.
+Consequently, future work could use improved implementations of piecewise PV inversion that are more consistent with the primitive equations of the model and more suitable for fine-scale grids (e.g. Decker, 2010).
+In addition, other case studies that are mainly driven by $q{\rm mo}$ should be investigated.
 It would come as a surprise if such cases are only found in the Mediterranean region.
-Therefore, an analysis using PV tracers should be also applied to a wide variety of other cyclones within the storm tracks.
-Finally, it is in the perspectives of this study to provide a new definition of medicanes, based solely on atmospheric dynamics: Mediterranean cyclones that are sustained, or strongly driven, by diabatic processes.

-590 based solely on atmospheric dynamics: Mediterranean cyclones that are sustained, or strongly driven, by diabatic process.
-This definition would allow to the community to expand its focus to a broader group of cyclones.
+Therefore, an analysis using PV tracers should also be applied to a wide variety of other cyclones within the storm tracks.
+Such an effort should include the application of piecewise PV inversion to a much wider range of cyclones than the 100 cases used in this study.
+This will enhance our insights into the process-based continuum of cyclones, as shown in Fig. 10, and would likely reveal a wide number of diabatically driven cyclones.
+While focusing on the most intense cyclones is a reasonable approach to understand the main intensification processes of Mediterranean cyclones, less strong cyclones are also relevant to high-impact weather, especially concerning the occurrence of heavy rainfall (Flaounas et al., 2018b).
+In subsequent studies, we thus aim to extend our analysis to more cyclones to understand their driving processes but this time from the perspective of impacts.
+Finally, it is in the perspective of this study to provide a new definition of medicanes, based solely on atmospheric dynamics: Mediterranean cyclones that are sustained, or strongly driven, by diabatic processes.
+This definition would allow the community to expand its focus to a broader group of cyclones than the limited number of cases that currently qualify as medicanes.